hannestschofenig/tls-dual-certs/draft-yusef-tls-pqt-dual-certs.md

 ~~~~~~~~~~
 {: title="TLS 1.3 Certificate message"}

-This document extends the semantics of `certificate_list` to support two logically distinct certificate chains, encoded sequentially and separated by a delimiter.
+This document re-uses the `Certificate` structure as-is and extends the semantics of `certificate_list` to support two logically distinct certificate chains, encoded sequentially and separated by a delimiter.

 ### Delimiter

 The delimiter is a zero-length certificate entry encoded as 3 bytes of 0x00.
 TLS 1.3 prohibits empty certificate entries, so this delimiter is unambiguous.
-The delimiter MUST NOT be sent to peers that did not indicated support for dual certificates by including `dual_signature_algorithms` extension.
+The delimiter MUST NOT be sent to peers that did not indicate support for dual certificates by including the `dual_signature_algorithms` extension.

 This specification expands CertificateEntry structure from {{Section 4.4.2 of TLS}} in the following way: